SkylerJohnson102020/cheat_sheets/gitcommands.md

           UseKeychain yes
           IdentityFile ~/.ssh/id_ed25519

-17. Once you've pasted the above, press ctrl-x, y, then enter.
+17. Once you've pasted the above:

+        press ctrl-x, then y, then enter.

-18. Give it a test, enter: ssh -T git@github.com
+18. Give it a little test, enter:

+        ssh -T git@github.com

 19. You should see:

         Hi Bob Loblaw!
 You've successfully authenticated, but GitHub does not provide shell access.

 20. Whenever you want to clone down a repo, make sure you select the SSH option.
 Each repo will need the key added otherwise you may see this error: